 - Use the following steps to resubmit your product data:

 - From the navigation panel, click Products, and then click List from the page menu.

 - Review the information that was most recently submitted to Merchant Center, and compare this data to your live website.

 - Once you have fixed the issues:

-- Warning period: Wait until the end of the warning period for the review to happen or request a courtesy review.
+- Warning period: Wait until the end of the warning period for the review to happen or request a courtesy review by using the Request review button in Merchant Center.
 You are entitled to one courtesy review during the warning period.

-- Account suspended or in preemptive item disapproval: Request a review by contacting Google, contacting your dedicated account representative, or by using the Request review button in Merchant Center (if applicable).
+- Account suspended or in preemptive item disapproval: Request a review by using the Request review button in Merchant Center (if applicable).

 - Make sure your product data meets the requirements to prevent disapprovals.
-Using the violating items listed in the email as a reference, you can plan an approach to avoid violating the product data requirements in the future.
+Using the examples of the violating items listed in the email notification as a reference, you can plan an approach to avoid violating the product data requirements in the future.